 The information provided by you will be kept confidential and used only to provide Police, Fire, and EMS personnel responding to specified locations with the information needed to deal with situations or emergencies involving a special needs person.

 The Crime Prevention Speakers Bureau provides speakers for schools, clubs, businesses, and organizations seeking information on any crime prevention related topic.
 We will customize a program that meets your needs.
 Some of our most requested topics include: Officer Friendly Presentation, Stranger Danger, Personal Safety, Identity Theft, Fraud Prevention and Internet Safety.
-If you would like to schedule a speaker, or have a question about a particular topic, please contact the Crime Prevention Unit at 847-459-2560.
+If you would like to schedule a speaker, or have a question about a particular topic, please contact the Community Relations Unit at 847-459-2560.